About the PCA Foundation

 Every year at the Poodle Club of America National Specialty show, PCAF presents a free seminar offering education on topics such as health issues, breeding strategies, training, structural soundness in dogs, and Poodle wisdom from revered authorities like the late Mrs. James Edward Clark.
 When possible, these sessions are videotaped.
 Click on the “Seminars” and “Support PCAF” tabs for more information and to order videos of past seminars.
 PCAF sent a free video of the 2010 session “What Everyone Needs to Know About Vaccines and Vaccination Programs” to all PCA Affiliate Clubs for circulation among their members.

-At the PCA National, PCAF also offers health screenings, generally at a special PCA discount, and some of these offers are available throughout the year (see “Support PCAF”).
+At the PCA National, PCAF also offers health screenings, generally at a special PCA discount.

 Of course, all of this is only made possible through the generosity of our donors and the volunteers who keep things running smoothly during our events.